iconify/iconify/plugins/tailwind/README.md

 # Iconify for Tailwind CSS

-This Tailwind 3 plugin creates CSS for over 150k open source icons.
-For Tailwind 4, see [`@iconify/tailwind4`](https://www.npmjs.com/package/@iconify/tailwind4).
+This plugin creates CSS for over 150k open source icons.

 [Browse icons at Iconify](https://icon-sets.iconify.design/) to see all icons.